Installing on Windows

 A Windows installation includes both an administrative UI and a client UI.
 After the installation is complete, the MFT Server Manager (administrative UI) will automatically launch in your default browser, prompting you to log in so you can configure your server.

-The URL will consist of your MFT Server IP address or hostname, REST port (the default is 11880 - configured in Step 7) followed by /settings/login.
+The URL to enter in your browser will consist of your MFT Server IP address or hostname, REST port (the default is 11880 - configured in Step 7) followed by /settings/login.
 For example:

 http://192.163.1.44:11880/settings/login